nextzen/nextzen.js/README.md

 MapzenJS
 ====

+Mapzen.js acts as a focal point for ad hoc demo needs throughout Mapzen.

 ### Leaflet Plugin
 Mapzen JS is written as an extension of [Leaflet](http://leafletjs.com/), which means you have full access to Leaflet API through MapzenJS.
 You can check more details at [API](./#API) section.